Dashboards

 * Set header border color to black

-* Set the header border style to Dotted
+* Set the header border style to dotted

 * Set the header border width to 1